top of page

 ROAD RIDES

-C Ride
+Road: C

 All C rides are no-drop rides.
 This is the ride for anyone who rides at a casual pace or is new to group riding.
 The pace and the setting are friendly, and there is usually one or more experienced riders to give you some pointers along the way.
 You will not be left on your own.
 Average speed for this group is around 21-23 km/h.

-B Ride
+Road: B

 All B rides are no-drop rides and get progressively faster as the numbers suggest (B1 is fastest, B3 is slowest).
 All B and C rides regroup after hills and sprints, and no rider is left behind.
 B1 tends to use a rotating paceline (if you don't know what this is, best to start in the C ride).
 B2 and B3 tend to ride in a two-up formation.